 Similarly, parties may know they want to enter into a business deal with one another but aren’t quite ready to sign a legally binding contract.
 An MOU serves to move the deal forward in incremental steps.

 Writing an MOU is also beneficial by setting the expectations of all parties involved.
 The process frequently begins with each party drafting their initial MOU, indicating preferred outcomes, ideal terms, and what points may be non-negotiable.
 This is each party’s starting point for negotiating a mutually accepted MOU agreement.

 What is the purpose of a memorandum of understanding?

-The memorandum can still be useful in clarifying points that have been agreed upon already, and in setting a timetable for reaching the agreement.
-Other details, such as applicable law, or key people responsible for making the agreement can also be set down in the memorandum.
-By removing the simple or agreed-upon issues, the parties are freed to focus on the more important or contentious issues of the contract.
+The memorandum can still help clarify points agreed upon already and set a timetable for reaching the agreement.
+Other details, such as applicable law or key people responsible for making the agreement, can also be set down in the memorandum.
+By removing the simple or agreed-upon issues, the parties are freed to focus on the contract’s more important or contentious issues.

 The final contract, if carefully drafted, will contain the key elements of the memorandum of understanding.

 When to use and not to use a memorandum of understanding?

 A memorandum of understanding should be used if the parties can agree upon some terms and not others.
 It should be used to help the parties set out a road map and deadlines for negotiations.